 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Association in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for auditing the financial statements section of our report.
+We are independent of the Association in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with this requirement.
+We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.